-Your dentist may recommend surgery to remove the tooth if there are noticeable symptoms.
+Other than a typical exam and imaging, your dentist may recommend surgery to remove the tooth if there are noticeable symptoms.
 For difficult extractions, your dentist may refer you to an oral surgeon.
 Your dentist may recommend following until surgery can be scheduled:

 - Over-the-counter pain relievers to ease pain and swelling

 - Gargling with warm salt water to soothe gums